napsu/SPaiK/README.md

   - Contains functions to load the example datasets in SPaiK.
 The data files are assumed to be located in a folder "data".
 This repository does not include the datasets themselves; links to all example datasets are provided in repository [github.com/TurkuML](https://github.com/TurkuML/IC-index-experiments).

   - Contains functions to create train-test-validation splits.
-Splits are created for every experimental setting S1-S4 (see the references below).
+Splits are created for every experimental setting IDIT, IDOT, ODIT, and ODOT (see the references below).

 * Makefile
   - makefile: Builds a shared library to allow StoLMBM (Fortran95 code) to be called from Python program SPaiK.
 Uses f2py, Python3.7, and requires a Fortran compiler (gfortran) to be installed.